ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 var ajaxSettings = {};
 // For authentication, set the environment variables:
 // BASE_GATEWAY_USERNAME and BASE_GATEWAY_PASSWORD.
-if (process.env.BASE_GATEWAY_USERNAME) {
+// See the docs for how to retrieve these values if (process.env.BASE_GATEWAY_USERNAME) {
     ajaxSettings['user'] = process.env.BASE_GATEWAY_USERNAME
 }